beedywool/Gnome-Steam-Shortcut-Fixer/README.md

 ## Features

-- Fix existing shortcuts to add the `StartupWMClass`.
+- Fix existing shortcuts to add `StartupWMClass`.
-- Create new shortcuts for all games in the `steamapps/compatdata` folder.
+- Create new shortcuts for all installed games in the SteamLibrary folder.

 ## Usage